Welcome to the ultimate survival guide to traveling in Costa Rica!

 Tips for the city (San Jose, Heredia, SJO airport in Alajuela, etc.)

 - Traffic in San Jose is one of the worst (if not the worst) in Latin America.
-This is because more than a million Costa Ricans go into the city for work every day.
-Combine that with bad roads and the traffic is very bad.
-Try to avoid driving in rush hour, 6-8 AM and 4 – 6 PM but do expect to run into traffic no matter what time of day you are driving.
+Try to avoid driving in rush hour, 6-8 AM and 3 – 6 PM.

 - Use Waze.
 It’s the best GPS app and will take you to alternative routes to avoid traffic.

 - If you’re driving in front of a taxi driver, let him pass.
-Taxi drivers are crazy in Costa Rica and it’s best to give them plenty of space and drive away from them.
+It’s best to give them plenty of space and drive away from them.

 Tips for rural driving (Guanacaste, South Pacific, Osa Peninsula, Caribbean)

-Driving in non-city areas is more relaxed.
-There aren’t as many cars, you won’t run into traffic jams but there are other things to watch out for.
+There aren’t as many cars but there are other things to watch out for.

 - Be very careful when driving at night.
-Since sidewalks are not common at all, locals walk and bike on the side of the road and many of them don’t use reflectors so be very aware of that.
+Huge lack of sidewalks means locals walk and bike on the road.
+Many of them don’t use reflectors so be very aware of that.

 - If you’re driving on a major road like the Interamericana 1 or Route 27, you will run into those big trailer trucks that are very slow.
 Pass only if you’re comfortable and 100% sure it is clear, never pass on a curve and before you pass, make sure no cars behind you are going as well.

 - Some cars in rural areas do not have both brake lights.
-I’ve run into this many times where the car only has 1 brake light so give plenty of space between you and that car.
+Give plenty of space between you and the car in front of you no matter what.

 For more tips, we have a driving in Costa Rica guide.
 We also have a detailed post for renting a car in Costa Rica so you know what to expect, how to get a good deal and have a good experience.